Central Park in New York City: Best picnic spots

-Pack up your basket with delectable treats and head to one of these picnic spots, including romantic settings and secluded lawns, in New York’s Central Park.
+Pack up your basket with delectable treats and head to one of these secluded areas in Central Park in New York.

-Once you’ve chosen from our favorite purveyors of picnic baskets (which include Gastronomie 491 and Telepan, both a block from Central Park, and Perfect Picnic NYC which delivers to any Manhattan park), you’ll need to decide on the perfect picnic spot.
-So we spent a sunny day moving our blanket around Central Park and came away with nine great spots for a picnic (and a tan).
+Once you’ve chosen from our favorite purveyors of picnic baskets (including Gastronomie 491 and Telepan, both a block from Central Park in New York, and Perfect Picnic NYC, which delivers to any Manhattan green space), you’ll need to decide on the perfect picnic spot.
+So we spent a sunny day moving our blanket around Central Park and came away with nine great settings for an alfresco fest.

-Lie down on a blanket among the lush magnolia trees of this east-side lawn and enjoy a peaceful meal.
-Try out the serene north end rather than the more family-friendly south end (which is located right by a playground and includes a hilly expanse often populated by frolicking kids).
-When you’re done munching, zip right across the street to the Central Park Zoo and watch the sea lions and penguins eat their lunch (sea lions: daily 11:30am, 2, 4pm; penguins: daily 10:30am, 2:30pm).
+Lie down on a blanket among the lush trees of this east-side lawn and enjoy a peaceful meal.
+Try out the serene north end rather than the south end (which is located right by a playground and includes a hilly expanse often populated by frolicking kids).
+When you’re done munching, zip right across the street to the Central Park Zoo (near the Pond) and watch the sea lions and penguins eat their lunch (sea lions: daily 11:30am, 2, 4pm; penguins: daily 10:30am, 2:30pm).